aevilla160/hpc_docs/docs/running_matlab.md

 ### Running interacive session on a compute node<!-- {docsify-ignore} -->

-User can also request compute node resource for running interactive jobs, the example command below is asking for 1 core from 1 node using `fast.q` partition for 15 mins.
+User can also request compute node resource for running interactive jobs, the example command below is asking for 1 core from 1 node using `test` partition for 15 mins.
 ```
-salloc --partition=fast.q --nodes=1 --ntasks-per-node=1 --time=00:15:00
+salloc --partition=test --nodes=1 --ntasks-per-node=1 --time=00:15:00
 ```
 After running the above command, `SLURM` will allocate a suitable resource for you with a JobID.
 For example:
 ```